ulyasarialfitroh/sdk-broad/README.md

 ### Example Event

-The listener is configured to scan for a specific event signature in the bridge contract.
+The listener is configured to scan for a specific event signature on the bridge contract.
 For example:

 ```solidity
 // Example Solidity event the listener is designed to detect